Client: Welwyn Hatfield Borough Council

 New tenant Ella Jones, said: “The house is lovely, it doesn’t feel like a council house.
 I’m very happy.”

-The judges at the Hertfordshire Building Futures Awards 2018 commended the quality of design saying
+The project won the award for Design Excellence at the Hertfordshire Building Futures Awards 2018!
+The judges commended the quality of design saying

 “The quality of design and thought sets a precedent for council development, showing what a pared-down functional play on traditional forms can achieve.
 Small is beautiful.”